Kellie Skater

-Callee Keating (born 30 September 1987) is a retired Australian professional wrestler best known by her ring name Kellie Skater.
+Callee Keating (born 30 September 1987) is an Australian retired professional wrestler best known by her ring name Kellie Skater.
 She has wrestled internationally, in Australia, Canada, Japan and the United States.
 She is perhaps best known for her work in Shimmer Women Athletes, where she is a former Shimmer Champion and a former Shimmer Tag Team Champion together with Tomoka Nakagawa as 3G (Global Green Gangsters), Together as a team, they also hold the record for the longest reign at 727 days.

 Career

 Early career; Australian promotions

 Skater made her professional wrestling debut in March 2007 in a battle royal, after training for two months.
 Skater has been documented to have wrestled for Pro Wrestling Women's Alliance (PWWA) since July 2007.
 On 31 May 2008, Skater defeated Vixsin in a lumberjack match to become the first PWWA Champion.
 On 2 August 2008, Skater lost her title with a defeat against Jessie McKay.

 On 3 July 2010, Skater won a Last Woman Standing tournament in PWWA, by first defeating Miami, then Savannah Summers and lastly Madison Eagles in the final following interference.
 Skater was granted a PWWA championship match on 6 August 2010, against defending champion Eagles and Jessie McKay in a three-way match, but Eagles retained her title.

 While wrestling for New Horizon Pro Wrestling, Skater defeated champion Bombshell Bo to win the IndyGurlz Australian Title on 16 July 2011; she lost the title on 31 August 2012 to Sway.

 While wrestling for Pacific Pro Wrestling (PPW), Skater defeated champion Madison Eagles on 21 September 2013 to become the Pacific Women's Champion, and went on to retain her title against Storm on 16 November 2013.
 She lost the title to Kellyanne at a New Horizons Pro Wrestling event on 22 May 2015.